 Fiscal policy

-Governments can influence aggregate demand by changing government spending and taxes.
+Governments can influence aggregate demand through fiscal policy by changing government spending and taxes.
 It is an expansionary policy if the government increases its spending or cuts taxes.
 Conversely, reducing expenditure or raising taxes is a contractionary policy.

 Expansionary fiscal policy will increase AD, while contractionary will lead to a lower AD.

-Let’s assume government cutting tax rates.
-Low tax rate makes consumers paying less on taxes and have more money to spend on goods and services.
+Let’s assume the government is cutting tax rates.
+A low tax rate makes consumers pay less taxes and have more money to spend on goods and services.
 As a result, higher consumer spending contributes to shifting the curve to the right.

 Exchange rates

 Domestic currency depreciation makes domestic goods cheaper for foreigners, thereby increasing their demand.
-It spurs in exports.
+It spurs exports.
 On the side, depreciation also makes the price of imported goods more expensive for domestic buyers.
 It should reduce imports.
-As a result, net exports tend to increase.
+This net effect of increased exports and decreased imports tends to boost aggregate demand.

 The opposite effect will occur when the currency appreciates.
 Domestic goods will be more expensive for foreigners, and imported goods will be cheaper for domestic consumers.